wustlcse237sp20/project-myfrienddragon/README.md

 ### Dragon Main Section How To Play ###
 Pet your dragon and play minigames with it to earn food.
 Feed it and love it and watch it grow!

+#### Outstanding GameManager Bugs ####

+--If you play a minigame and go back to the main menu, and then go to another minigame and play, the game may crash.

 #### Dragon Main Section Known Bugs ####

 --Upon clicking the minigame menu, the egg/dragon will disappear for a second before rendering the new menu.
 We like to think of it as the dragon leaving with you to play.